picotech/picosdk-python-wrappers/README.md

-# Pico Technology PicoSDK Python Wrappers
+# picosdk-python-wrappers

 Welcome to the PicoSDK for Python.
 It allows you to control PicoScope devices in your own Python programs.

+## Getting started

 To use this code you will need to install the PicoSDK C libraries.

+### Microsoft Windows

-Please visit https://www.picotech.com/downloads to do this.
+Please visit (https://www.picotech.com/downloads) to download the 32-bit or 64-bit PicoSDK C Libraries for Windows.
+Please take care to match the "bitness" of your python to the PicoSDK.

+### Linux

+Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers page](https://www.picotech.com/downloads/linux) to install the required driver packages for your product.

+### Mac OS X

-macOS users may find this forum post helpful for installing the C libraries: https://www.picotech.com/support/topic22221.html
+macOS users should install PicoScope Beta for macOS, and then may find this [forum post](https://www.picotech.com/support/topic22221.html) helpful for installing the C libraries.

 ## Compatibility